-If you are a veteran in South Carolina who needs assistance obtaining VA disability benefits, turn to a firm that has the right experience and resources to help you.
-George Sink, P.A. fights for veterans all over the Palmetto State and help them seek all of the benefits they are entitled to.
+If you are a veteran in South Carolina who needs assistance obtaining VA disability benefits, turn to an advocacy group that has the right experience and resources to help you.
+Our team fights for veterans all over the Palmetto State and helps them seek all the benefits they are entitled to.

-If you live in South Carolina and need help securing the full VA disability benefits you deserve, you should contact a law firm with the knowledge and experience to fight for your rights.
+If you live in South Carolina and need help securing the full VA disability benefits you deserve, you should contact an advocacy group with the knowledge and experience to fight for your rights.

 Types of South Carolina VA Disability Claims